 Consortiumpartner: Gerrit Rietveld Academie, V2_Lab voor de instabiele media, Stichting ICU2, Stichting Waag Society

 STUDIOTOPIA is a creative journey addressing sustainable development across Europe through the converging views of art and science.
 This initiative aims to establish better connections between arts and science, cultural and research institutions, academia, innovation centres, creatives and European citizens.

 Studiotopia calls upon scientists to join artists in this speculative journey and to propose tentative solutions to global challenges in a collaborative, non-hierarchical residency.

 In the course of almost two years, STUDIOTOPIA will offer 13 artists and 13 scientists a unique opportunity to collaborate together for 17 months.
 The residency programme aims to encourage scientists to exchange ideas, knowledge and methodologies with International visual artists while visiting their studios.
 Results, developed concepts, research material or artworks generated during STUDIOTOPIA residencies will be exhibited in partnering venues across Europe.
 Residency aims to create opportunities for artists and scientists to share their expertise with wide international audiences, curators, art specialists and researchers.

-# Photosynthesis on bacteria cellulose – NWA grant
+# Photosynthesis WITHIN bacterial cellulose – NWA grant

-Iza Awad and Raoul Frese were awarded with 50.000 euros to further investigate his idea for one year.
+Iza Awad and Raoul Frese were awarded with 50.000 euros to further investigate this idea for one year.